awesomerank/awesomerank.github.io/lists/igorbarinov/awesome-data-engineering.md

 	* [Redis](http://redis.io/) An open source, BSD licensed, advanced key-value cache and store.
 	* [Riak](https://docs.basho.com/riak/latest/) A distributed database designed to deliver maximum data availability by distributing data across multiple servers.
 	* [AWS DynamoDB](http://aws.amazon.com/dynamodb/) A fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
-	* [HyperDex ★1232 ⏳1Y](https://github.com/rescrv/HyperDex) HyperDex is a scalable, searchable key-value store
+	* [HyperDex ★1273 ⏳1Y](https://github.com/rescrv/HyperDex) HyperDex is a scalable, searchable key-value store
 	* [SSDB](http://ssdb.io) A high performance NoSQL database supporting many data structures, an alternative to Redis
 	* [Kyoto Tycoon](https://github.com/sapo/kyoto) Kyoto Tycoon is a lightweight network server on top of the Kyoto Cabinet key-value database, built for high-performance and concurrency
-	* [IonDB ★479](https://github.com/iondbproject/iondb) A key-value store for microcontroller and IoT applications
+	* [IonDB ★486](https://github.com/iondbproject/iondb) A key-value store for microcontroller and IoT applications
 - Column
 	* [Cassandra](http://cassandra.apache.org/) The right choice when you need scalability and high availability without compromising performance.
 		* [Cassandra Calculator](http://www.ecyrd.com/cassandracalculator/) This simple form allows you to try out different values for your Apache Cassandra cluster and see what the impact is for your application.
-		* [CCM ★945](https://github.com/pcmanus/ccm) A script to easily create and destroy an Apache Cassandra cluster on localhost
+		* [CCM](https://github.com/pcmanus/ccm) A script to easily create and destroy an Apache Cassandra cluster on localhost
-		* [ScyllaDB ★3598](https://github.com/scylladb/scylla) NoSQL data store using the seastar framework, compatible with Apache Cassandra http://www.scylladb.com/
+		* [ScyllaDB ★4091](https://github.com/scylladb/scylla) NoSQL data store using the seastar framework, compatible with Apache Cassandra http://www.scylladb.com/
 	* [HBase](http://hbase.apache.org/) The Hadoop database, a distributed, scalable, big data store.
 	* [Infobright](http://www.infobright.org) Column oriented, open-source analytic database provides both speed and efficiency.
 	* [AWS Redshift](http://aws.amazon.com/redshift/) A fast, fully managed, petabyte-scale data warehouse that makes it simple and cost-effective to analyze all your data using your existing business intelligence tools.